-Unless noted otherwise, breakfast is available between 7:30 and 7:53 a.m. each morning.
-The cafeteria will be cleared at 7:57 a.m. to ensure students will arrive to their first class on time.
+Unless noted otherwise, breakfast is available between 7:30 and 7:55 a.m. each morning.
+The cafeteria will be cleared at 7:57 a.m. to ensure students will arrive at their first class on time.
 Students should enter in the Main Doors to come to breakfast and students are to remain in the cafeteria until dismissed by the supervising adult.
-2018-2019 Meal Prices - Middle School: Breakfast \$1.50, Lunch \$2.65, Cow's milk is fifty (50) cents per carton.
 School lunch consists of a choice of two or more hot entrees, salad or meatless entrees plus a salad, vegetable, fruit and milk.
 Reduced price lunch is forty cents.
+We encourage all families to download and use the MySchoolBucks app to monitor and manage your student meal accounts.